lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Retrieve the protocol state using the connection identifier C_I and/or other external information such as the CoAP Token and the 5-tuple.

 * Decrypt CIPHERTEXT_2 by computing an outer COSE_Encrypt0 as defined in see {{asym-msg2-proc}} and XORing CIPHERTEXT_2 with the 'ciphertext' of the outer COSE_Encrypt0 with the tag removed.

+   EDITORS NOTE: The way to encrypt message_2 has not been determined yet.
+We are awaiting developer feedback if the -02 or -03 way of doing things are the best way from a development perspective.
+Any other suggestions is also welcome.
+AES-CTR and ChaCha20 without Poly1305 seems to complex to require developers to implement.

 * Verify that the identity of the Responder is an allowed identity for this connection, see {{auth-key-id}}.